red40jen/C-Programming-with-Linux/README.md

 # C Programming with Linux

-This repo contains my course notes for Coursera's "C Programming with Linux" Specialization program, offered by Dartmouth.
+This repo contains my course notes for Coursera's "C Programming with Linux" Specialization program, offered by Dartmouth and taught by Remi Sharrock and Petra Bonfert-Taylor.
 The Specialization program contains seven short courses that discuss how to read, write, and debug computer programs in C, while becoming familiar with the Linux OS.

 ## Course Objectives